 Be careful to carry all snacks only in a closed backpack as there are too many monkeys on the way.

 While some claim that Agumbe was the ‘Malgudi town’ and there exists a ‘Malgudi house’, nobody really knows where the entire ‘Malgudi days’ serial was shot.
-However, since most of the episodes were predominantly shot in and around Shimoga, the present-day railway station at Arasalu (near Shimoga) is named as the ‘Malgudi station’ in honor of the famous serial.
+However, since most of the episodes were predominantly shot in and around Shimoga, the present-day railway station at Arasalu (near Shimoga) is named as the ‘Malgudi station’ in honour of the famous serial.
 One of the trains too is named as the ‘Malgudi Express’ by the Southern railways.
-However, the popular serial telecast in the late 1980s comprised of 39 episodes shot and directed by Late.Shankarnag.
+The popular serial telecast in the late 1980s comprised of 39 episodes shot and directed by Late.Shankarnag.
 Banking in on its popularity, the other 15 episodes were later directed by Kavita Lankesh in 2016.
 From what established a cult in Indian cinema, I am keen on taking a trip down the streets of Shankar Nag’s Malgudi because that is what I grew up watching.

 1. Episode name: Oldman of the temple- Mandir ka budda